 Figure 4.
-Lack of SAPK signaling restores S. pombe cytokinesis and growth during respiration in absence of Rlc1 phosphorylation.
+Lack of SAPK signaling restores S. pombe cytokinesis and growth during respiration in the absence of Rlc1 phosphorylation.

-(A) Left: S. pombe strains of the indicated genotypes expressing genomic Sty1-HA and For3-3GFP fusions were grown in either YES-Glucose (Glc) or YES-Glycerol (Gly) medium for 12 h.
+(A) SAPK signaling triggers For3 downregulation.
+Please see text for specific details on the components of the MAPK cascade.
+(B) Left: S. pombe strains of the indicated genotypes expressing genomic Sty1-HA and For3-3GFP fusions were grown in either YES-glucose (glc) or YES-glycerol (gly) medium for 12 h.
 Activated/total Sty1 were detected with anti-phospho-p38 and anti-HA antibodies, respectively.
 Total For3 levels were detected with anti-GFP antibody.
 Anti-Cdc2 was used as a loading control.
-Right: For3 expression levels in glycerol-growing strains (Gly) are represented as mean relative units ± SD and correspond to experiments performed as biological triplicates. *, p<0.05; **, p<0.005, as calculated by unpaired Student's t-test.
-(B) Actin cable to patch ratio of G2 cells from the indicated strains growing in YES-Glycerol medium for 12 h.
-Quantification data (n=41 cells for each strain), are represented as mean relative units ± SD. ****, p<0.0001; ns, not significant, as calculated by unpaired Student's t-test.
-(C) Representative maximum projection images of Alexa Fluor–phalloidin stained S. pombe cells of the indicated strains growing in YES-Glycerol medium for 12 h.
-Scale bar: 10 µm.
-(D) The total time for ring assembly and disassembly was estimated for the indicated strains growing exponentially in YES-Glycerol medium by time-lapse confocal fluorescence microscopy. n is the total number of cells scored from three independent experiments, and data are presented as mean ± SD. ****, p<0.0001; ns, not significant, as calculated by unpaired Student's t-test.
-(E) Representative maximum-projection time-lapse images of Rlc1 dynamics at the equatorial region in cells from the indicated strains growing in YES-Glycerol.
-Mitotic progression was monitored using Pcp1-GFP-marked SPBs.
+Right: For3 expression levels in glycerol are presented as mean relative units ± SD and correspond to experiments performed as biological triplicates.
+(C) Left: times for ring assembly and contraction, node condensation/ring maturation, and ring constriction and disassembly were estimated for the indicated strains growing exponentially in YES-glycerol medium by time-lapse confocal fluorescence microscopy.

+Right: ring constriction rates (μm/min), were determined for the indicated strains. n is the total number of cells scored from three independent experiments, and data are presented as violin plots. ****, p<0.0001; ns, not significant, as calculated by unpaired Student's t-test.
+(D) Representative maximum-projection time-lapse images of Rlc1 dynamics at the equatorial region in cells from the indicated strains growing in YES-glycerol.
+Mitotic progression was monitored using Pcp1-GFP-labeled SPBs.
 Time interval is 5 min.
-(F) The indicated strains were grown in YES-Glycerol liquid medium for 12 h, and the percentage of septated and multiseptated cells were quantified.
-Data correspond to three independent experiments and are presented as mean ± SD.
-(G) Representative maximum projection confocal images of cells from the indicated strains after cell-wall staining with calcofluor white.
-(H) Decimal dilutions of strains of the indicated genotypes were spotted on plates with YES-Glucose or YES-Glycerol, incubated at 30°C or 5 days, and photographed.
+(E) Decimal dilutions of strains of the indicated genotypes were spotted on plates with YES-glucose (glc) or YES-glycerol (gly), incubated at 30°C or 5 days, and photographed.
 The image corresponds to a representative experiment that was repeated at least three times with similar results.
-(I) The total time for ring assembly and disassembly was estimated for the indicated strains growing exponentially in YES-Glucose medium by time-lapse confocal fluorescence microscopy. n is the total number of cells scored from three independent experiments, and data are presented as mean ± SD. ****, p<0.0001;***, p<0.001; *, p<0.05; ns, not significant, as calculated by unpaired Student's t-test.
-(J) Representative maximum-projection time-lapse images of Rlc1 dynamics at the equatorial region in cells from the indicated strains growing in YES-Glucose.
-Mitotic progression was monitored using Pcp1-GFP-marked SPBs.
+(F) Total ring assembly and contraction time (left) and ring constriction rates (μm/min) (right) were determined by time-lapse confocal fluorescence microscopy for the indicated strains growing exponentially in YES-glucose medium (glc). n is the total number of cells scored from three independent experiments, and data are presented as violin plots. ****, p<0.0001;***, p<0.005; *, p<0.05; ns, not significant, as calculated by unpaired Student's t-test.
+(G) Representative maximum-projection time-lapse images of Rlc1 dynamics at the equatorial region in cells from the indicated strains growing in YES-glucose.
+Mitotic progression was monitored using Pcp1-GFP-labeled SPBs.
 Time interval is 5 min.
-(K) The indicated strains were grown in YES-Glucose liquid medium, and the percentage of septated cells were quantified.
-Data correspond to three independent experiments and are presented as mean ± SD.
-(L) Representative maximum projection confocal images of cells from the indicated strains after cell-wall staining with calcofluor white.